slub/kitodo-production-activemq/README.md

 ## Secured usage

 Currently we use the ActiveMQ without authentication and authorization.
-You can find more information about the secured usage on the following page "(Securing access to ActiveMQ)[https://github.com/kitodo/kitodo-production/wiki/Developer_3.x-Getting-started-ActiveMQ]" or in the comments of the kitodo_config.properties.
+You can find more information about the secured usage on the following page "[Securing access to ActiveMQ](https://github.com/kitodo/kitodo-production/wiki/Developer_3.x-Getting-started-ActiveMQ)" or in the comments of the kitodo_config.properties.

 ## Using Client